The Bloody Baron: Background

 Geralt of Rivia, the protagonist and player character of The Witcher 3, is a monster slayer for hire known as a Witcher.
-The game centers on Geralt's search for his daughter, Ciri of Cintra, who is on the run from the Wild Hunt.
+The game centers on Geralt's search for his adopted daughter, Ciri of Cintra, who is on the run from the Wild Hunt.
 His search leads him to the fortress of the Bloody Baron, a warlord who recently conquered the region of Velen.
-The Baron admits to harboring Ciri and offers information about her whereabouts in return for finding his missing wife, Anna, and daughter, Tamara.
+The Baron admits to harboring Ciri and offers information about her whereabouts in return for finding his missing wife, Anna, and their daughter, Tamara.

 Locating Tamara

 Searching the Baron's family home, Geralt finds a lost talisman under the floorboards and signs of a violent struggle.
 The Baron claims to be oblivious, admitting that he often passes out from binge drinking.
-He suggests that Geralt seek information from a holy man called the pellar.
+He suggests that Geralt seek information from a holy man called the Pellar.

 The pellar performs a divination on the talisman and reveals that Anna was pregnant but had miscarried due to abuse from the Baron, causing the fetus to become an undead creature called a botchling.
 He explains that the botchling is bonded with Anna and can be used to continue tracking her.
 Geralt returns to the fortress and confronts a drunken Baron about his abusive rages.
 The Baron insists that he never hit his daughter but confesses to hitting his wife.
 He also admits to burying the fetus in an unmarked grave.

 Geralt and the Baron visit the grave to find it empty, and the pair are confronted by the botchling.
 The player is given the choice to kill the botchling and use its blood in another ritual with the pellar, or convince the Baron to hold the botchling in a naming ritual which lifts the curse and earns the botching's help.
 Either option results in Geralt tracking Anna to a nearby fisherman.

 The fisherman admits he tried to help the women leave the region, but glowing marks appeared on Anna's hands, and she was kidnapped by a fiend.
-Meanwhile, Tamara found refuge in a nearby town.
+Meanwhile, Tamara found refuge in Oxenfurt, a nearby town.
 Geralt finds Tamara but she refuses to return to her father.